 In the “Options” window you’ll be able to choose from various settings categories ranging from protocol and account to browsers and advanced ones.
 However, general settings can be also configured from the same window without breaking a sweat.

 As you can clearly see in the screenshots, general settings include modifying ExpressVPN’s startup behavior (launching on startup and connecting to the last used location), shutting down all traffic if the VPN disconnects, allowing access to various local network devices such as printers or file servers and manage connections on a per-app basis.

 The last setting can be only modified if the VPN is off and refers to letting all apps use the VPN freely, refusing certain apps VPN access or permitting access to some apps exclusively, depending on the users’ preferences.

 Moving on, protocols can be easily configured by simply clicking the radio buttons next to the protocol you’re interested in.
-Protocols are as mentioned above: UDP (OpenVPN), TCP (OpenVPN), L2TP/IPSec, PPTP and SSTP.
+Protocols are exactly as we’ve mentioned above: UDP (OpenVPN), TCP (OpenVPN), L2TP/IPSec, PPTP, and SSTP.
 Additionally, there is one extra option that lets the application pick the protocol most appropriate for your network automatically.

 The “Account” tab doesn’t stand for much except for letting you view a bunch of details about your ExpressVPN account, such as its status and expiry date.
 You can also sign out of your account by using the dedicated “Sign Out” button or even refer friends for free service in return by clicking the second suggestive button in the “Account” tab.